yezz123/authx/docs/extra/OAuth2.md

 ## Websockets

-When establishing a websocket connection, the same JWT-based authentication method is required as for regular HTTP requests.
+When establishing a WebSocket connection, the same JWT-based authentication method is required for regular HTTP requests.
 If the token is invalid (as defined below), the connection will be terminated with code 1008.

 ## CORS